Sigmapitech/myprintf/README.md

 - multibyte character (`wchar_t`) are not supported.
 - `%e` as not been kept due to its incorrectness.

+> [!NOTE]
+> Ask requested by the assignment, conversion specifier `B` and `b` from
+> c2x standard have been implemented, corresponding to binary format.

 ### :question: <samp>Invalid format</samp>

 In case of invalid format, as specified by C99,our function will treat the given